deadlydog/deadlydog.github.io/_drafts/2025-02-07-Windows-settings-I-always-adjust.md

 ---

 Windows has a ton of native settings and features that can make it more pleasant and efficient to use.
-Below are some of my favorites that I always adjust from their default settings.
+Below are some of my favorites that I always adjust after a fresh Windows install.
-These are all personal preference, so use whatever works best for you.
+These are all personal preference, and I show the settings I like, but use whatever works best for you.

-This post was written with Windows 11 in mind, so some of the settings may not be available in other versions of Windows, or you may need to find them in a different way.
+This post was written with Windows 11 in mind, so some of the settings may not be available in other versions of Windows, or you may need to access them differently.

 As I discover more awesome settings I'll add them here, so be sure to check back from time to time.
 Also, if you have a favourite that I don't have listed here, please let me know in the comments below.

-## Windows settings
+## General settings

 ### Show hidden files and folders and file extensions